doriang102/doriang102.github.io/_posts/2017-05-28-hypothesis-testing.md

 As a result of the **Law of Large Numbers**, we have $$\frac{1}{N_R}S_N^R \to p_R$$ and $$\frac{1}{N_B}S_N^B \to p_B$$ as $$N_R,N_B \to +\infty$$ in the sense of distributions.

-The **Central Limit Theorem** tells us the next order correction term is actually nromal:
+The **Central Limit Theorem** tells us the next order correction term is actually normal:

 $$\frac{1}{\sqrt{N_R}} \sum_{i=1}^{N_R} X_i^R \to \mathcal{N}(p_R, \sqrt{p_R(1-p_R)})$$